reveware/drill-down/.github/pull_request_template.md

-_Please, make sure the code follows the conventions, and styleguide when creating or reviewing pull requests._
+_Please, make sure the code follows the conventions, and styleguide when creating or reviewing PRs._

 ## Description